Advocacy

 During each Legislative Session in both South Carolina and at the Federal Level, SCCADVASA continues our advocacy efforts and monitors the situation at the S.C.
 State House and in Washington, D.C.

 Click here to sign up to receive updates on how things are progressing at both the State and Federal level.
-These updates will also be posted in the News & Updates section of our website.

-Survivor Access to Abortion Care
+Survivor Access to Emergency Contraception

 diverse individuals participate in a rally